Queensland Business Leaders Hall of Fame Governing Committee

 Helen Gregory is a historian specialising in Queensland’s history and cultural heritage.
 She has written many books and historical backgrounds for major museum exhibitions and curated an exhibition on nineteenth century floods for the State Library of Queensland.
 Helen is a former Chairman of the Queensland Heritage Council and was an Adjunct Professor in the Department of History at the University of Queensland.

-Brett Heading – Partner, Jones Day
+Brett Heading – Lawyer, Jones Day

 Emeritus Professor Peter Little AM